ni/nilrt-snac-guide/source/appendix_1.rst

 Connect the NILRT device to the internet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To configure NILRT as a SNAC device, some of the following steps require
-that the device be able to access the NILRT package feeds
+To configure NILRT as a SNAC device, some of the following steps require that the device be able to access the NILRT package feeds at *download.ni.com*.

-at download.ni.com.
+When deploying a system on an isolated network, the `Offline Feeds Installer <https://www.ni.com/en/support/downloads/software-products/download.ni-linux-real-time-offline-installation-support.html>`__ utility can be used to setup a bespoke feed server on a Windows host on the same isolated network.

 .. _deploy-the-latest-firmware-and-nilrt-base-system-image-to-the-nilrt-system: